LBF38/LBF38.github.io/src/content/cv/work_experiences/fabrik_ta_pepite.en.md

 ---
-title: Fabrik Ta Pépite competition
+title: Fabrik Ta Pépite challenge
 from: 2021-10
 to: 2022-02
 where: Brest, France